 - Evaluate Market Opportunities

 Sales Navigator was mainly created for prospecting but it’s also a helpful researching tool.
 Let’s reuse the car deicer example from the paragraph above.
 Your company has just finished talks about developing the deicer.
 With Sales Navigator you can probe market interest before you go into the development phase.
 You can search how many automobile retailers will have an interest in your product.
 With Sales Navigator you can also discover which territories might have a need for your products or services.
-The insights you glean from having a better understanding of the market will turn into a useful strategy for product development and marketing.
+The insights you glean from having a better understanding of the market will help shape product development and help guide your marketing efforts.

 - Take Advantage of Built in Tagging